Estimating Front-End Development

 How to avoid the trap of optimism and provide realistic numbers?

-Development is more than just writing the code
+Development is more than just writing code

 - Documentation is one of these things that everybody praises, but nobody does.
 If you won’t plan the time to write it, it won’t appear magically.

 - Novelty.
-Unless the application you write is just another version of what you wrote a hundred times, you will need some time to research how to re-use other people’s code or write it by yourself.
+Unless the application you write is just another version of what you wrote a hundred times, you will need some time to research how to re-use other people’s code or how to write it by yourself.